Tetramorium immigrans: Description

 Tetramorium nuptial flights occur in spring and summer; queens and drones leave the nest and find a mate.
 The drone's only job is to mate with the virgin queens.
 The dealate, or newly fertilized queen, sheds her wings, finds a suitable nesting location and digs a founding chamber called the clausteral chamber or cell.
 The queen must raise the first generation of young herself until they are old enough to forage for food.
 During this period she survives by metabolizing the proteins of her flight muscles.
-As the eggs hatch and the ants develop, they spend that time, about two to three months, tending to the queen of their colony.
-They will continue helping in the colony until they are a month old.
+As the eggs hatch and the ants develop, they spend that time, about two to three months, tending to the queen of their colony; they will continue helping in the colony until they are a month old.

 Older workers forage for food and defend the colony.
-They will eat almost anything, including other insects, seeds, honeydew, honey, bread, meats, nuts, ice cream and cheese.
-Although they do not usually nest inside buildings, they may become a minor nuisance entering homes attracted by food left out.
+They will eat almost anything, including other insects, seeds, honeydew, honey, bread, meats, nuts, ice cream, and cheese.
+Although they do not usually nest inside buildings, they may become a minor nuisance to humans as they enter homes, attracted by food left out.
 They are also predators of codling moth larvae.